jangabrielsson/HomeMap/CONFIGURE.md

 - **Aspect ratio**: Will scale to fit window while maintaining aspect ratio

 ## Devices

+> **Recommended**: Use Edit Mode → Device Management panel to add devices.
+This section explains the underlying file format for developers.

 Devices are placed on floors using natural image coordinates.